KojiHys/lambda/README.md

-# lambda
+# AWS lambda
-AWS lamabda runtime
+This code is for AWS lamabda that runtime version Python 3.7.